VictorDoyle/VictorDoyle/README.md

 <h1 align="center"> 👋 Welcome To My Github Profile </h1>

 Hi, I'm Victor.
 I'm a Software Engineer who is passionate about building things.
 I'm known as a jack of all trades with wild ambitions and infinite amounts of high energy.
 I love building applications and pushing my limits in learning code.
-I'm currently learning Java, C++ and Go.
-On my spare time I like learning Unreal Engine 4/5 and Blender.
+I'm currently a Junior Implementation Developer at AudioEye.
+On my spare time you'll find me learning Java, C++,GO and playing around in Unreal Engine 4/5 and Blender.

 <h4> See Some of My Projects Here </h4>
 <li> FlixAlways (Movie Website) with React -> https://www.flixalways.com